w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 result = pool.map_async( runner, range(32) ).get(0xffff)
 ```

+Have a cup of coffee, then you'll see the reverse shell back. :D

 For the detail of bypassing the SSTI sanitizing, you can read my cheatsheet: [Link](https://github.com/w181496/Web-CTF-Cheatsheet#flaskjinja2)

 ## Writeups

+NULL

+---

+Hope you like these challenges. :p